WinnieH111/COMP3004_A1/README.md

 Credential information:
 - The JavaFX UI implementation uses D. Parsons, Z. Samuelson, A. Wollschlager, D. Thompson's BlackJack game([https://github.com/dylanparsons/BlackJack]) cards and background files
-- The JavaFX UI implementation follows D. Parsons, Z. Samuelson, A. Wollschlager, D. Thompson's BlackJack game([https://github.com/dylanparsons/BlackJack])'s design example, includes:
+- The JavaFX UI implementation follows D. Parsons, Z. Samuelson, A. Wollschlager, D. Thompson's BlackJack game([https://github.com/dylanparsons/BlackJack]) design example, includes:
   - Using of JavaFX GridPane
   - Set texts' Font and Colors
   - Methods such as draw and add cards into the FlowPane, and remove the cards
 - The main work flow has been changed to compile with my own BlackJackGame design and function.
+- Simple logs have been added when run with JavaFX UI
 - JavaFX UI does not support File input at this moment.
 - Thanks to this example, I have the chance to start checking other references and to learn the basic JavaFX knowledge